Foreign Investment Screening Expert in France | FDI Advisory

 Decoding what goes unsaid

-Unlike competition regulation practices, foreign investment screening procedures are far less transparent.
+Unlike competition regulation practices, foreign direct investment screening procedures are far less transparent.
 Public authorities have little incentive to disclose the underlying reasons for their decisions to a foreign power.

 The main challenge for parties involved in a foreign investment review lies in understanding the underlying dynamics of the interministerial process, as well as in assessing the often subjective sensitivity of the sectoral activity at stake.